 The main purpose of HRD, Sampson (2005) stressed that it "is to change behavior training and other incentives".
-McKenna (2000) is one of the view that developing employees' skills on the job, including interactive skill results in favorable impact on the level of morale, which in turn, enhances commitment to the organization.
+McKenna (2000) is one of the view that developing employees' skills on the job, including interactive skill results in favourable impact on the level of morale, which in turn, enhances commitment to the organization.
 Management of human resources basically aims at contributing human efforts through personnel employed in the organization towards achieving the objectives of the organization, and these should come out willingly with dedication and high degree of morale amongst the employees.
 HRM systems are proactive and are anticipated to bring about a cultural change in the organization.
 It seeks power equalization for trust and collaboration.

 The human resource practices need to be revamped and rejuvenated to be more dynamic, effective and in tune with changing situation.
 The people management in the organization should cultivate a climate characterizing values such as open communication, trust and respect for human resources in order to promote employee and organizational performance.
-Management of human resources basically aims at contributing human efforts through personnel employed in the organization towards achieving the objectives of the organization, and these should come out willingly with dedication and high degree of morale amongst achieving the objectives of the organization and these should cultivate a climate characterizing values such as open communication, trust and respect for human resources in order to promote employee and organizational performance.
 Management of human resources basically aims at contributing human efforts through personnel employed in the organization towards achieving the objectives of the organization, and these should come out willingly with dedication and high degree of morale amongst the employees.
 HRM systems are proactive and are anticipated to bring about a cultural change in the organization.
 It seeks power equalization for trust and collaboration.